dcinzona/ACMN_Error_Logger/README.md

 ### Enabling for users
 For logging to be enabled, the users must be added to the permission set `ACMN_Error_Logger`.
 This permission set gives the user the ability to create the specific platform event records used by the default implementation.

+If the permission set is not assigned to a user, `System.debug` will still log the message.
+No need to have separate debug and logging statements.

 ### Logging in Apex
 Simple Exception logging:
 * `ACMN_Error_Logger.Log(Exception ex);`